GeetanjaliGTZ/geetanjaliGTZ.github.io/_pages/about.md

 selected_papers: false # We will list your publications cleanly below using Markdown formatting instead
 social: true # includes social icons at the bottom of the page

-announcements:
+#announcements:
-  enabled: false # includes a list of news items
+#  enabled: false # includes a list of news items
-  scrollable: true
+#  scrollable: false
-  limit: 5
+#  limit: 5

 latest_posts:
   enabled: false